 What are some of your favorite memories you made during your internship in Shanghai?

 I will name a couple of my favourite memories.
 The first will be meeting so many different people from different places, my roommates from the Netherlands, Thailand, Vietnam ,and UK were really great feeling, and it was very cool to live with so many people from different cultures.
 I feel like meeting so many people was definitely a highlight.
 My second favourite memory has actually been working at my company.
 Then there was the networking, we had a lot of networking opportunities such as going to high clubs and going for free.
 There was a lot of working but also a lot of playing at the same time.
 This combination made the internship in Shangai a lot of fun.

 What advice would you give to someone else who is unsure about joining?

 I would definitely say, “join the program”.
-However maybe look into a set of different tour opportunities and try to be a little more self-reliant.
-I realized that whiles all those opportunities were really great , I don’t regret paying for it or anything like that, I did learn a lot about myself being more independent than I thought and that I could probably could have easily done a lot of these things by myself.
-So I would tell them that they should definitely look into the program but that they should also check what things they want to by yourself without a program
+However, maybe look into a set of different tour opportunities and try to be a little more self-reliant.
+I realized that whiles all those opportunities were really great, I don’t regret paying for it or anything like that, I did learn a lot about myself being more independent than I thought and that I could probably could have easily done a lot of these things by myself.
+So I would tell them that they should definitely look into the program but that they should also check what things they want to by themselves without a program

 And what are you planning to do now the program is almost over?